 Canoes that are wider at the front will tend to ride waves more buoyantly, and if the hull is flared here this will also deflect waves better.
 Canoes that are more narrow at the front will tend to cut through waves, which is faster and more efficient but can get you pretty wet if you're in big water.

-Look at the boat from the side.
+Look at the profile of the boat.
 If it was sitting on the floor, how much of the hull would be contacting the floor?
 The entire length (little rocker), or only the middle part (large rocker)?

 A boat with little rocker will track straighter, meaning you don't have to work as hard to make it go in a straight line, but will be more difficult to turn.
 A boat with more rocker will maneuver more easily but will not hold a straight line as well.